 All manuscripts must be written in English and submitted as a Word document.
 The document should not contain page numbers.
-The document should be in 12 Point Times New Roman font with 1" margins all around, and should contain the following material in the prescribed order.
+The document should be in 12 Point Times New Roman font with 1" margins all around, be single-spaced, and contain the following material in the prescribed order (see the example paper):

 - Page 2: Abstract.
 Start with the title "Abstract" centered, bold, initial caps.
 This should be followed by the abstract text (250 500 words) typed in single space.
 Left justify all paragraphs, with no indent, and double space between paragraphs.

 Mathematical Notations: Notations should be clearly explained within the text.
 Equations should be centered on the page.
 If equations are numbered, type the number in parentheses flush with the right margin.
-Unusual symbols and Greek letters should be identified.
+Unusual symbols and letters should be identified.
 Equations that may be too wide to fit in a single column should be provided as an appendix.
-JBAO is published in HTML format, which does not handle equations very well.
-Therefore, authors should provide a gif or jpg image file for all equations.
+Authors should provide a gif or jpg image file for all equations.
 The image file should not contain the equation number, only the equation.

-Endnotes: Do not use footnotes, since they do not convert well to HTML format.
+Endnotes: Do not use footnotes.
 Rather, the author should use endnotes.
 If endnotes are used, they should be placed after the reference section.
 The endnotes should be numbered.

 Images: Images can be included in the document, but authors should also keep a separate gif or jpeg file for all images since these will be needed for final publication.